OpenNebula/website/content/solutions/deployment_blueprints/disaster_recovery/failback.md

   service: 	ubuntu2204-kvm-ceph-squid-6-10-cxzjz-0 on ubuntu2204-kvm-ceph-squid-6-10-cxzjz-0
   last_update: 2025-06-17 17:45:11
 ```
-To check the state for specific image, on Site A run:
+To check the state for a specific image, on Site A run:

 ```bash
 rbd mirror image status one/one-0-0-0